ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 cannot break.

-When these quantum cryptographic algorithms are used for TLS communication, the security of the ukey exchange between the client and server are expected to have higher security levels than the current RSA and ECC algorithms.
-However NIST hast not standardized the algorithms, until then
-{{site.data.keyword.keymanagementserviceshort}} will adopt a hybrid method to use both Quantum Safe and current ECC algorithms combined.
+When these quantum cryptographic algorithms are used for TLS communication, the security of the public key exchange between the client and server are expected to have higher security levels than the current RSA and ECC algorithms.
+However, NIST hast not standardized the algorithms and until then, {{site.data.keyword.keymanagementserviceshort}} will adopt a hybrid method to use both Quantum Safe and current ECC algorithms combined.

 ## Why is Quantum Safe TLS important?